dominikahynkova/01-character-description/01-character-description/character-description.md

 - - -

 **Alt text:** A large black sans serif G. The letter is condensed and bold.
 It is handwritten but looks sharp.

+### Draft Alt Text

+A large black sans serif G. The letter is condensed and bold.
+It is handwritten but looks sharp.